The Great Lakes Acoustic Music Association

 III.
 BOARD OF DIRECTORS

-- Directors shall serve without pay and only dues-paying members in good standing are eligible to serve as directors.
+- Directors shall serve without pay and only members in good standing are eligible to serve as directors.

 - Directors shall be elected by the affirmative vote of a majority of the directors present at a duly held meeting of the board (except that no director shall vote for his/her own election) and shall serve for a term of two years each.
 Individual terms are renewable as approved by the board of directors.